-Hobnob Press has always worked with other organisations, including the Wiltshire Record Society, the Wiltshire Buildings Record, and Ex Libris Press (who distribute many of its publications), and several titles have been published on behalf of or in conjunction with local organizations, including the Friends of Shaftesbury Abbey, Chippenham Civic Society, Gillingham Local History Society, Gloucester Rugby Club, Gloucestershire Gardens and Landscape Trust and Salisbury & South Wiltshire Museum.
+Hobnob Press has always worked with other organisations, including the Wiltshire Record Society, the Wiltshire Buildings Record, and Ex Libris Press, and several titles have been published on behalf of or in conjunction with local organizations, including the Friends of Shaftesbury Abbey, Chippenham Civic Society, Gillingham Local History Society, Gloucester Rugby Club, Gloucestershire Gardens and Landscape Trust and Salisbury & South Wiltshire Museum.
 Details of some of these and other links will be found on the Hobnob and Friends page of this website.

 Publishing with Hobnob Press